Minimum viable products have just enough features for early

 plastic surgeon to practice liposuction in the UK.

 Caryn Franklin MBE is a Professor of Diversity in Fashion, and

-has been a fashion commentator for nearly 35 years.
+has been a fashion commentator for more than 40 years.

 Classic British Hotels offer superior quality accommodation,

 The CMA Awards

 The CMA Awards, previously known as the APA Awards,

 The ColArt Group is a large international supplier of art